carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

        Family	Sale between family members
        Partial	Home was not completed when last assessed (associated with New Homes)

 The Normal variable appears to be highly negatively correlated with both Partial and Abnormal.
 In fact, Normal has a considerable amount of negative corrleation with all predictors.
 If we think about our predictors holistically, it appears we have several categories describing somewhat rarer sale conditions, and then a more common/default "normal" condition.
-Regardless of the value or "Normal", if all other predictors are set to 0, that is a very good indication that it was a "Normal" sale.
+Regardless of the value of "Normal", if all other predictors are set to 0, that is a very good indication that it was a "Normal" sale.
 Since "Normal" tends to negate the remaining predictors presense, it makes sense to remove it form the list of predictors and only consider the manner in which the sale was unusal.

 ```python